Fixing the TPM: Hardware Security Modules Done Right

 As for concrete applications, Tillitis already provides software to supports SSH (the SSH-agent and various Git forges), and there are plans for FIDO and TOTP.
 But those are just examples.
 We could have the TKey sign files, help with encryption, support exotic cryptographic primitives & protocols…

 What really gets me excited about the TKey though, is that it’s actually implemented on an FPGA.
-The regular locked down version is already extremely flexible as it is, but the unlocked version and associated programmer (once available please please), could neatly serve as a generic FPGA development board.
+The regular locked down version is already extremely flexible as it is, but the unlocked version and associated programmer can neatly serve as a generic FPGA development board.
 Besides, I have some optimisations I’d like to try.

 Concrete example 2: Measured Boot